yeetree/AsciiGL/README.md

 AsciiGLContext.primitives.line(x, y, ex, ey) --- Draws a line from (x, y) to (ex, ey) with stroke character

-AsciiGLContext.primitives.rect(x, y, w, h) ---- Draws a rectangle at (x, y) with width w and height h.
+AsciiGLContext.primitives.rect(x, y, w, h) --- Draws a rectangle at (x, y) with width w and height h.
 Outline is stroke character, and is filled with fill character.

 AsciiGLContext.primitives.circle(x, y, r) --- Draws a circle at (x, y) with a radius of w.
 Outline is stroke character, and is filled with fill character.

 AsciiGLContext.primitives.text(x, y, string) --- Draws string at (x, y)

+AsciiGLContext.primitives.sprite(x, y, spr) --- Draws spr at (x, y) !! spr NEEDS TO BE AsciiGLSprite OBJECT !!

 AsciiGLContext.input.getKey(code) --- Checks if key (KeyboardEvent Code) is down.